Live at the London Palladium: Reception

-"Got to Give It Up", which became a #1 hit on the Billboard pop and R&B/Soul singles chart, as well as a #1 hit on the Hot Dance/Disco chart, later influenced songs composed and performed by Michael Jackson.
-The first of which, "Shake Your Body (Down to the Ground)", featuring The Jackson 5, had Michael singing in the same manner, style and voice pitch as Gaye had during the closing chant in "Got to Give It Up": "Let's dance/let's shout/get funky what it's all about!", while his solo #1 hit, "Don't Stop 'Til You Get Enough", was strongly influenced by "Got to Give It Up".
-Soon after, Live at the London Palladium became one of Gaye's best-selling and most commercially successful albums during his late-Motown period, reaching the top of the Soul Albums chart and peaking at #3 on the Pop Albums chart.
+"Got to Give It Up", which became a No. 1 hit on the Billboard pop and R&B/Soul singles chart, as well as a No. 1 hit on the Hot Dance/Disco chart, later influenced songs composed and performed by Michael Jackson.
+The first of which, "Shake Your Body (Down to the Ground)", featuring the Jackson 5, had Michael singing in the same manner, style and voice pitch as Gaye had during the closing chant in "Got to Give It Up": "Let's dance/let's shout/get funky what it's all about!", while his solo No. 1 hit, "Don't Stop 'Til You Get Enough", was strongly influenced by "Got to Give It Up".
+Soon after, Live at the London Palladium became one of Gaye's best-selling and most commercially successful albums during his late-Motown period, reaching the top of the Soul Albums chart and peaking at No. 3 on the Pop Albums chart.
 Critical recognition of the album was also favorable and continued following the album's reissue on compact disc.

 In late 1977, Live at the London Palladium remained in the top 10 for thirteen weeks and went on to sell two million copies becoming one of the top ten best-selling albums of that year in America.
 The album was Gaye's last official live release until a July 1980 show at the Montreux Jazz Festival was released as a CD in 2003 though live bootleg copies of Gaye's 1979 Japan tour and 1983 North American tour have been released in small labels over the years.